Bambus1208/STM-S-box/README.md

 # STM S-Box
-This repository contains implementations from my bachelor thesis on Self-Timed Masked S-Boxes.
-The aim is to provide secure cryptographic operations resistant to side-channel attacks.
+This repository contains implementations from my bachelor thesis titled "A Proper Evaluation of Self-Timed Masking."
+The main goal of this thesis is to thoroughly investigate the security provided by Self-Timed Masking (STM) techniques.
+Self-Timed Masking is an advanced cryptographic technique designed to improve the resistance of cryptographic operations to side-channel attacks, in particular to power analysis attacks such as Differential Power Analysis (DPA).

+In this repository you will find several implementations that demonstrate the use of STM in cryptographic S-boxes.
+These implementations are tested and evaluated using side-channel analysis (SCA) techniques to measure their effectiveness against these attacks.

 ## Usage